Faculty

 David A. Sela

-Associate Professor, Department of Food Science
+Associate Professor, Food Science

 Nutrition, human milk, gut microbiome, systems biology, host-microbe interactions/co-evolution, translational research